5 Reasons to Start Playing Magic: The Gathering

 I’ve been playing Magic for over 20 years (that’s still kind of surprising to read).
 During that time, I’ve learned so much that I didn’t know in the beginning.
 Tons of players seem to be picking up the game daily.
 If you’ve been considering learning to play Magic, I want to save y’all some trouble and share five things I wish I knew when I started playing.

-1. The community is huge
+1. The Community is Huge

 “Pack Leader” art from Core Set 2021 by Ilse Gort